 Born in Chicago, Illinois, Mr. Mangialardi received his Bachelor of Music Education degree and Master of Music in vocal performance from Illinois State University and has done doctoral work at the University of Illinois in Champaign-Urbana.
 His wife, Melinda, was an administrator at Illinois State University for over 28 years.
 They have three children, Nicholas, Samuel and Gabriella.

 Nancy Pounds, piano

 Nancy Pounds is an Adjunct Faculty Accompanist and Instructor of Piano at Illinois Wesleyan University.
 She received the MM in Piano Performance from Illinois State University where she studied with Tella Marie DeBose.
 Nancy maintains a very active performing and teaching schedule working with students, colleagues, and visiting artists.
-She regularly appears at the IWU contemporary music programs, the Illinois Chamber Festival, and as faculty accompanist for the IWU Cello Camp.
-Most recent performances include David Vayo's Seis Cosechas at the IWU New Music Cafe, Tres Bagatelas para Piano and the American Premiere of Sonata para Trombone e Piano written by Brazilian composer Marcos Lucas, and It Just Takes One written by and featuring Kate Tombaugh and sponsored by NCI Artworks in Spring Valley, IL.
+She regularly appears at the IWU contemporary music programs, the Illinois Chamber Festival, and for several summers as faculty accompanist for the IWU Cello Camp.
+Recent performances include the October 2017 IWU New Music Cafe, Tres Bagatelas para Piano and the American Premiere of Sonata para Trombone e Piano written by Brazilian composer Marcos Lucas, and It Just Takes One written by and featuring Kate Tombaugh and sponsored by NCI Artworks in Spring Valley, IL.
 Performances in the near future include recitals with Andy Rozsa, IWU faculty and Bass Trombonist with the Quad City Symphony Orchestra, and Michelle Vought, soprano, ISU faculty.